 Navigating Joint Borrower Sole Proprietor Arrangements

 Joint Borrower Sole Proprietor arrangements allow couples to buy a home together, even if one partner bought in the past.
-This setup lets both partners apply for a mortgage, but only one becomes the legal owner of major interest in the property.
+This setup lets both partners apply for a mortgage, but only one becomes the legal owner of the property.

-It helps first-time buyers and second-time buyer partners get on the property ladder without losing first- time buyer relief first-time buyer benefits like stamp duty relief.
+It helps first-time buyers and second-time buyer partners get on the property ladder without losing first-time buyer benefits like stamp duty relief.

 We find this approach particularly useful.
 It balances financial involvement and ownership stake in unique situations, ensuring eligibility for incentives aimed at helping people buy their homes.